typicode/minihost/README.md

 With minihost, you don't have to think about that.

-Windows, Linux and OS X supported.
+Works on Windows, Linux and OS X.

 ## Usage